10 Things All Curly-Haired Girls Should Do

 Hairstylist Cash Lawless says that using a diffuser to style hair for a voluminous look is great for “the wild and fun girl who doesn’t need her curls to be perfect.”
-After applying a cream-based mousse (this prevents the crunch-curl effect), he says to “diffuse the hair by leaning to once side, lifting the diffuser all of the way to the scalp, and then sliding the diffuser from the bottom of the hairline near your ear and nape, and slide it all of the way to the top of your crown.
+After applying a cream-based mousse (this prevents the crunch-curl effect), he says, “Diffuse the hair by leaning to one side, lifting the diffuser all of the way to the scalp, and then sliding the diffuser from the bottom of the hairline near your ear and nape, and slide it all of the way to the top of your crown.
 This lifts and stretches the root creating masses of volume.”

 Kérastase Masquintense Hair Mask ($52)

-Once a week, Vive global brand celebrity stylist David Babaii advises to use your mask and let it sink into the cuticle for a deep-conditioning treatment.
+Once a week, hairstylist David Babaii advises to use your mask and let it sink into the cuticle for a deep-conditioning treatment.
 “Try to do a mask once a week; just don’t forget to rinse.
 It’s extremely important.
 Once the product is in the cuticle, you want to make sure you hydrate, but it won’t help to leave it after washing.
 The more you leave on, the worse [it works].
 Product buildup is the number one cause of breakage for hair,” he says.

 Slip Silk Pillowcase ($79)

 Silk or satin pillowcases are essential for overnight hair care.
-Hairstylist Cash Lawless says, “This is obvious but often overlooked when you are trying to get those curls to last longer.”
+Lawless says “This is obvious but often overlooked when you are trying to get those curls to last longer.”

 What tip do you swear by for curly hair?
 Tell us in the comments!